Merit Cards

 This seems to come from an unconventional method how JavaFX decides to use fallback fonts (falling back to another font for glyphs that the original font, e.g. the system font, does not support).
 I took a closer look into that problem here: Incorrect fallback font (2022-08-12)

-Sadly, I think the only way to fix this currently is modifying local Windows settings: You need to prioritize what kind of font (e.g. a font for Chinese or a font for Japanese) you expect to see when writing East-Asian characters.
+Sadly, I think the only way to fix this currently is modifying local Windows settings: You need to prioritize what kind of font you expect to see when writing East-Asian characters (e.g. a font for Chinese or a font for Japanese).
 You do this by editing Tahoma’s list of fallback fonts in the registry as described in the linked post.

-Note: This setting might revert back after Windows updates.
+Note: This setting might revert back after major Windows updates.

 About

 Thank you for taking a look at Merit Cards.
-You can see some of my other work (mostly 3D design and programming) at GROUNDCTRL.
+You can see some of my other work at GROUNDCTRL.